bcm9/monte_carlo_gain_adjustment/README.md

 # Hearing aid gain adjustment  Monte Carlo simulation

 ## Overview
 Python script for simulating how users adjust hearing aid gain to reach their preferred gain settings.
 The simulation models the adjustments users make over time, starting from an initial reference gain.
 Monte Carlo simulations introduce variability in user preferences and adjustment patterns to study the overall distribution and trends in user gain adjustments.
-User preferences for gain are modelled using a log-normal distribution to reflect the skewed nature of real-world preferences.
+User preferences for gain are modelled using a log-normal distribution to reflect the skewed nature of real-world preferences, while adjustments made during simulations are modelled using a normal distribution.

 - **Simulated adjustments**: Models user self-adjustments of hearing aid gain over multiple sessions.
 - **Monte Carlo simulation**: Simulates multiple user trials with varied preferences, enabling an understanding of how different users adjust their gain.